2DGD-F0TH/2DGD_F0TH/CODING_STYLE.md

 ### Basics

-The pseudocode used in this book will be C-like, thus it should follow the broad strokes of that language:
+The pseudocode used in this book will be C-like, thus it should follow the broad strokes of that language, with some additions taken from Python's PEP 484 (Type hints) and decorators:

+- Return types are put after the function, with an arrow;
+- Static methods are "decorated" with `@staticmethod`

 ```
-int function addNumbers (int a, int b){
+function addNumbers (int a, int b) -> int{
     return a + b;
 }
 ```